Best and Cheapest Home Insurance Companies in Mississippi (2026)

 If you want to do more research, you can also look at the J.D.
 Power home insurance and property claims satisfaction surveys.
 In addition, you can look up customer complaints using the National Association of Insurance Commissioners (NAIC) complaint index.

-Home insurance prices are up 24.9% in Mississippi over the last six years.
+Home insurance prices are up over 30% in Mississippi over the last five years.

-Mississippi homeowners have seen an uptick in their home insurance prices in recent years, experiencing an increase of 3.9% in 2023 followed by an 11.2% increase in 2024.
+Mississippi homeowners have seen an uptick in their home insurance prices in recent years, experiencing a major increase of 11.14% in 2024 followed by a 9.95% increase in 2025.

 Home insurance rate change data was compiled using RateWatch from S&P Global, which uses information from the National Association of Insurance Commissioners (NAIC).